akscoder082003/Caesar-Cipher/README.md

-# Difference between Encryption and Decryption :
+Basic difference between Encryption and Decryption :

 Encryption is the process of converting normal message(plaintext) into meaningless message(ciphertext).
 Whereas Decryption is the process of converting meaningless message(ciphertext) into its original form or plaintext.